Shy is good

 boastful persona.
 But we are all different and there is no right or wrong

-Read my book, “career Coaching” (also called, “Your Lowe Profile”) by John Lowe
+Read my book, “ The Psychology of Career Planning ” (also called, “Your Lowe Profile”) by John Lowe

 on Amazon and you will discover how different personalities behave and interact